gavv/signal-estimator/README.md

 ]
 ```

 Note: Here `sw_hw` means `sw+hw` - total software + hardware latency, including ALSA ring buffer.
-Except `sw_hw`, all the notations are the same as mentioned in the measuring latency and losses section.
+All the notations are the same as mentioned in the measuring latency and losses section.
 All time units are in milliseconds.

 Dumping streams
 ---------------

-In any mode, including `noop` mode, you can specify `--dump-output` and `--dump-input` options to dump output and input samples and their timestamps to file or stdout (use `-`), in CSV format.
+In any mode, including `noop` mode, you can specify `--dump-out` and `--dump-in` options to dump output and input samples and their timestamps to file or stdout (use `-`), in CSV format.

 To reduce the file size, the tool can dump only one (average) value per frame of the size specified by `--dump-compression` option.
-This is enabled by default.
+This is enabled by default and can be disabled by setting this parameter to zero.

-The timestamps in the dumped files correspond to the estimate time, in nanoseconds, when the sample was written to DAC or read from ADC.
+The timestamps in the dumped files correspond to the estimate time, in nanoseconds, when the sample was written to hardware or read from hardware.

 ```
-$ ./bin/signal-estimator -m noop -o hw:1,0 -i hw:1,0 -d 5 \
+$ sudo ./bin/signal-estimator -m noop -o hw:0 -i hw:0 -d 5 \
-    --volume 1.0 --dump-output output.csv --dump-input input.csv
+    --volume 1.0 --dump-out output.csv --dump-in input.csv
-opening alsa writer for device hw:1,0
-suggested_latency: 8000 us
-suggested_buffer_size: 384 samples
-selected_buffer_time: 8000 us
-selected_buffer_size: 384 samples
-selected_period_time: 4000 us
-selected_period_size: 192 samples
-opening alsa reader for device hw:1,0
-suggested_latency: 8000 us
-suggested_buffer_size: 384 samples
-selected_buffer_time: 8000 us
-selected_buffer_size: 384 samples
-selected_period_time: 4000 us
-selected_period_size: 192 samples
-can't enable real-time scheduling policy can't enable real-time scheduling policy
+...
 ```

 The command above will produce two files: